fBrx/dockerimages/elk/README.md

 ### Add custom SSL config

 The base image already has a self signed certificate for testing purposes included.
-Ifyou want to use your own certifcate you can follow the steps below.
+If you want to use your own certifcate with your custom image you can follow the steps below.

 To create a self signed certifcate: